March 15, 2023

 We vacationed by car, mainly because it was cheap and private and we were poor and strange, but also because we each loved driving.
-After five grueling attempts even my mother acquired her driver's license, the first amongst all the Indian aunties, some of whom never got theirs, spending their American days being chauffeured by grumbling relatives.
-After obtaining her license my mother promptly began getting into accidents.
+After five grueling attempts even my mother acquired her driver’s license, the first amongst all the Indian aunties, some of whom never got theirs, spending their American days being chauffeured by grumbling relatives.
+After obtaining her license my mother promptly began getting into accidents, though she never damaged anyone else’s property.
+She eventually totaled four cars by diving into a ravine, crashing into two of our other cars, and flipping over a road island.

-When I was seventeen, I stole a painting from high school.
-It was the climax of a pretty standard adolescent awakening: I read The Autobiography of Malcolm X. In the book’s characterization, Malcolm X is the kind of impeccable hero teens go for: brilliant charismatic tough guy redeemed, only to be martyred by backstabbers (as an adult, I resisted Manning Marable’s brilliant, only slightly defanging biography, so committed was I to this image).
+When I was 17, I stole a painting from high school.
+It was the climax of a pretty standard adolescent awakening: I read The Autobiography of Malcolm X. In the book’s characterization, Malcolm X is the kind of impeccable hero teens go for: brilliant charismatic tough guy redeemed, only to be martyred by backstabbers (as an adult, I cringed at Manning Marable’s only slightly defanging biography, so committed was I to this image).
 I bought the book on a whim; Spike Lee’s new biopic Malcolm X was out.
-I knew nothing about Malcolm X other than he had been an angry second fiddle to Dr. Martin Luther King, Jr...
+I knew nothing about Malcolm X other than he had been an angry second fiddle to Dr. Martin Luther King, Jr.; he had yet to reappear as he would after the film, showing up in gangsta rap videos and on t-shirts.
+I was just the type of uptight kid who read the book before the movie.
+It also happened to be the winter after the Rodney King Riots: 1992.

-On St. Patrick’s Day, a few months after my father died of a heart attack while jumpstarting a truck in a snowstorm, I left my neighborhood bar too drunk for the brakeless bicycle I rode into rush hour traffic.
+Part I: Voodoo On St. Patrick’s Day, a few months after my father died of a heart attack while jumpstarting a truck in a snowstorm, I left my neighborhood bar too drunk for the brakeless bicycle I rode into rush hour traffi c.
 Weeks later, I had a conspicuous limp from the tiny Toyota that struck me and a $25 moving violation from DC’s Department of Transportation.
-The accident had been all my fault: I was lost.
-Despite being a scoffing atheist without a speck of religion in my heart, I asked my friend Vanya, a spiritualist, for help...
+Th e accident had been all my fault: I was lost.
+When I hadn’t eaten in days despite ordering all of the Chinese takeout I never allowed myself, I contacted a friend I’d known since college.
+Despite being a scoffi ng atheist without a speck of religion in my heart, I asked Vanya, a spiritualist, for help.
+She had recently been initiated into a tradition based in the Congo, what seemed to me Santería and what I disparaged as voodoo because, having grown up religious, I felt I could be dismissive of religion.

 Spring 2009